1) Who We Are

 9) Data Retention

-- Hardware IDs, device keys, and licensing data — retained as long as reasonably necessary for licensing, security, integrity protection, and enforcement of our terms.
+- Hardware IDs, Device Keys, IP/Location Signals, Activation History, and Licensing Data — retained as long as reasonably necessary for licensing, enforcement of the two-computer limit, security, integrity protection, dispute investigation, and enforcement of our terms.

 When data is no longer required, we take steps to securely delete or irreversibly anonymize it.